 “There will always be a place for a small business to engage an agency, but that only works when the small business is willing to lift their weight.”

-Additionally, Dedor encourages companies to make sure that a prospective agency can deliver.
+Additionally, Dedor encourages companies to make sure that a prospective digital marketing agency can deliver.
 Small businesses will benefit by asking critical questions about the system and strategy an agency proposes.

 Company Websites Are Most Popular Modern Marketing Channel